CiscoDevNet/stealthwatch-enterprise-sample-postman/README.md

-# Stealthwatch API Postman Samples
+# Stealthwatch Enterprise API Postman Samples
 This repository contains sample Postman collections related to Cisco Stealthwatch Enterprise APIs.
 It is available for use by the Cisco DevNet community through Code Exchange.
 For more information on the Stealthwatch Enterprise REST API, please see the following link: https://developer.cisco.com/docs/stealthwatch